Skip to main content

 Common Mistakes with Budget Gear

 1. Buying the cheapest option for your primary personal bracelet.
-The RLXMARTD at $1.25 each is great for extras and handouts, but your personal emergency bracelet should have a fire starter.
-Spend $3-5 per bracelet for your own use.
+The RLXMARTD at about a dollar each is great for extras and handouts, but your personal emergency bracelet should have a fire starter.
+Spend a few dollars more per bracelet for your own use.

 2. Thinking cheap means disposable.
 Budget paracord bracelets last for years with basic care.
 The cord does not degrade from daily wear, and the buckle tools are metal (compass, fire striker).